brigadecore/brigade/docs/intro/tutorial04.md

 # Writing your first CI pipeline, Part 4

 This tutorial begins where [Tutorial 3][part3] left off.
-We’ll walk through the process for writing your first feature for our UUID generator app, then test the feature on Github using Acid.
+We’ll walk through the process for writing your first feature for our UUID generator app, then test the feature on Github using Brigade.

 ## Test the application